Measure these 9 top KPIs for travel management success

 2. Use of approved methods of payment

-Much like your booking tool, it’s important to get a handle on how compliant your employees are with the they’re using.
+Much like your booking tool, it’s important to get a handle on how compliant your employees are with the forms of payment they’re using.

-For example, organizations that provide their employees with a company credit card to cover need to know the levels of non-compliance with their payment policy.
-A is meant to help organizations keep occupational fraud at bay, streamline the reimbursement process, and comply with tax office regulations.
+For example, organizations that provide their employees with a company credit card to cover business travel expenses need to know the levels of non-compliance with their payment policy.
+A travel and expense policy is meant to help organizations keep occupational fraud at bay, streamline the reimbursement process, and comply with tax office regulations.
 Plus, having approved payment methods makes it easier to monitor travel spend and identify areas for optimization.

 You can measure how well your employees are adhering to your payment policy by dividing your travel-related spend on a company credit card by your total travel spend.